 When you book, you must pay the deposit amount due (plus any applicable booking fees) by debit or credit card over the telephone, or by sending us a cheque.
 All payments must be in pounds sterling.
 We do not accept online payments.
-We must then receive the rest of the money owed no less than 8 weeks before the start of your stay, or no less than 12 weeks where the property is stated to sleep 10 or more people.
+We must then receive the rest of the money owed no less than 10 weeks before the start of your stay, or no less than 12 weeks where the property is stated to sleep 10 or more people.
 We will automatically collect the balance owed on the card that you used to pay the deposit, unless you settle the amount owed before that date or unless you tell us otherwise, however, if you book less than 10 weeks before the start of your stay (or less than 12 weeks before the start of your stay where the property is stated to sleep 10 or more people), we must receive full payment of the total cost of your booking (including any travel insurance premiums and booking fees) when you make the booking.
 For any booking made less than two weeks before the start of your stay, you must pay for the booking in full by debit or credit card, or by bank transfer, at the time of booking.

 If you do not pay any payment due in relation to your booking by the appropriate date we, on behalf of the owner, are entitled to assume that you want to cancel your booking.
-In this case, your booking will be cancelled immediately and the provisions of s.6b will apply.
+In this case, your booking will be cancelled immediately and the provisions of section 6b will apply.
 You may also need to pay additional charges.

 Please note that we act as an agent and that other than any booking fee (which we may charge ourselves for the services we provide in administering your booking) all charges (including cancellation charges) and refunds are made for and on behalf of the owner or the service provider as appropriate.